-Wasteland accepts pitches for film essays on a rolling basis.
+Wasteland accepts pitches for submissions on a rolling basis.
 Whether a film is revered, misunderstood, lost beneath the mainstream, or an essential viewing — we want to hear your thoughts on it.
 We want short and long reads on films that have struck a chord with you.
 We want to understand your point of view.

 contribute